AlpacaTravel/react-map-gl-alt/README.md

 * API similar to current react-map-gl MapGL object props (Done)
 * Support for all current Uber overlays (In Progress)
 * Support for width/height 100% etc (In Progress)
+* Provide a separation for managing viewport interactions (Done)
+* Provide an example controlled viewport interaction component (To Do)

 ## Overview